isItObservable/Episode2--Kubernetes-Loki/README.md

 helm upgrade --install loki loki/loki-stack
 ```
 #### Configure Grafana
-In order to build a dashboard with data stored in Loki,we first need to add a new DataSource.
+In order to build a dashboard with data stored in Loki, we first need to add a new DataSource.
-In grafana, goto Configuration/Add data source.
+In Grafana, go to Configuration/Add data source.
 <p align="center"><img src="/image/addsource.PNG" width="60%" alt="grafana add datasource" /></p>
-Select the source Loki , and configure the url to interact with it.
+Select the source Loki, and configure the URL to interact with it.

-Remember Grafana is hosted in the same namesapce as Loki.
+Remember, Grafana is hosted in the same namespace as Loki.
-So you can simply refer the loki service :
+So you can simply refer to the Loki service :
 <p align="center"><img src="/image/datasource.PNG" width="60%" alt="grafana add datasource" /></p>

-#### explore the data provided by Loki in Grafana
+#### Explore the data provided by Loki in Grafana
-In grafana select Explore on the main menu
+In Grafana, select Explore on the main menu
-Select the datasource Loki .
-IN the dropdow menu select the label produc -> hipster-shop
+Select the datasource Loki.
+In the drop-down menu, select the label produc -> hipster-shop
 <p align="center"><img src="/image/explore.png" width="60%" alt="grafana explore" /></p>

 #### Let's build a query
-Loki has a specific query langage allow you to filter, transform the data and event plot a metric from your logs in a graph.
+Loki has a specific query language that allows you to filter, transform the data, and even plot a metric from your logs in a graph.
-Similar to Prometheus you need to :
+Similar to Prometheus, you need to :
 * filter using labels : {app="frontend",product="hipster-shop" ,stream="stdout"}
-  we are here only looking at the logs from hipster-shop , app frontend and on the logs pushed in sdout.
+  We're here only looking at the logs from hipster-shop, app frontend, and on the logs pushed in stdout.
 * transform using |
  for example :
 ```
 {job="fluent-bit",namespace="hipster-shop",stream="stdout"} | json | http_resp_took_ms >10
 ```
-the first ```|```  specify to Grafana to use the json parser that will extract all the json properties as labels.
+The first ```|``` specifies to Grafana to use the JSON parser that will extract all the JSON properties as labels.
-the second ```|``` will filter the logs on the new labels created by the json parser.
+The second ```|``` will filter the logs on the new labels created by the JSON parser.
-In this example we want to only get the logs where the attribute http.resp.took.ms is above 10ms ( the json parser is replace . by _)
+In this example, we want to only get the logs where the attribute http.resp.took.ms is above 10ms ( the JSON parser is replaced by _)

 We can then extract on field to plot it using all the various [functions available in Grafana](https://grafana.com/docs/loki/latest/logql/)

-if i want to plot the response time over time i could use the function :
+If I want to plot the response time over time, i could use the function :
 ```
 avg(avg_over_time({job="fluent-bit",namespace="hipster-shop",stream="stdout"} | json | http_resp_took_ms >10 | __error__ != "JSONParserErr"|unwrap http_resp_took_ms  [30s])) by (pod)
 ```